RabiusRaju/PwaPosReact/README.md

 # PwaPosReact
-The Project has to be a PWA project and it should have the following features-  You can choose Frontend JS framework React And backEnd Laravel .
-Your project should have responsive UI Your project should have service workers It should have caching It should have IndexdDB One or two native device features Web push notifications
+The Project has to be a PWA project and it should have the following features- Frontend JS framework React And backEnd Laravel .

+Your project should have -

+1-> responsive UI
+2-> project should have service workers
+3-> It should have caching
+4-> It should have IndexdDB
+5-> One or two native device features
+6-> Web push notifications